coderixxinfotech/bitcoin-wallet-adapter/README.md

 > 📝 Note: The `appDetails` field in `customAuthOptions` is primarily used by the Leather wallet.

+##### Leather integration update

+- The library no longer wraps `@stacks/connect-react` inside `WalletProvider`.
+- Leather operations use the injected `window.LeatherProvider.request(...)` directly.
+- No additional Stacks Connect provider is required in your app root.
+This avoids postMessage/setImmediate conflicts observed with some Leather extension versions.

 ### 🔗 ConnectMultiWallet

 Use the `ConnectMultiWallet` component to render a multi-wallet connect button: